henriquecoelhome-source/CoC_Bot_En/README.md

 Registrations loaded from the spreadsheet: 0 user → character link(s).
 ```

 The very first time, the bot creates a **Registrations** tab in the spreadsheet on its own (with the `UserID` and `CharacterSheet` columns) to store `/register` links — you don't need to create that tab by hand.
-On later startups, you'll also see one line per already-registered character, like `Character sheet "Ficha 1 (Arthur)" re-synced.`, confirming players won't need to run `/register` again.
+On later startups, you'll also see one line per already-registered character, like `Character sheet "Character Sheet 1 (Arthur)" re-synced.`, confirming players won't need to run `/register` again.

 🎉 **The bot is running.** Leave this terminal window open — closing the terminal shuts the bot down.